Browser extension · Chrome & Firefox

 Designed for the people who care about long layovers, tight connections, and which airport they're stuck in.

-Flight search results with layover badges injected on every card
+Flight search results with color-coded layover badges injected on every card

 Layovers, inline with every flight card